: I was under the impression that it was common maritime practice for a ship to have a crew. Redbeard Rum

 - In Wraith Squadron, the eponymous twelve-member squadron manages to capture a modified Corellian corvette and immediately call for crewers.
 They crew it themselves until the New Republic sends more people, but have some difficulty.

 - In The Thrawn Trilogy it's a plot point.
+In fact, the central plot point to the second book of the trilogy.
 Dreadnaught-class heavy cruisers usually need a crew complement of sixteen thousand people, but one fleet - called the Katana Fleet or the Dark Force - was fitted with slave circuitry which reduced the needed crew to 2200 each.
 And meant that when the crewers on the flagship caught a hive virus, went insane, and programmed a random jump, the entire fleet was lost in the depths of interstellar space, at least until they were accidentally found many years later.
+At which point, the race is on between two rather evenly-matched navies to get the ships first and tip the balance in their favor.

 - Revenge of the Sith has Anakin and Obi-Wan taking control of a modified Providence-class destroyer and landing it entirely on their own.
 The whole scene is more Played for Laughs than any of the above, however, considering the ship is literally breaking apart as they're flying it.